 It means you’re going to have different types of accounts that are subject to different taxation.
 So, the Roth is going to be tax-free, your IRA is tax-deferred.
 And then you have your money in your brokerage account, etcetera, that’s already taxable.
 However, you can have qualified dividends, and you can have municipal bonds.
 You can have different types of income that are invested in that brokerage account or the bank account, that that come to you and they’re taxed differently.
 You start combining these things, and that’s where it gets confusing.
 That’s where people can get taken advantage of, and this is where the whole thing goes to, you know, genius or idiot, the IRS doesn’t discriminate, right?
 If you don’t do it right, you can be smarter than anybody else out there because the IRS is happy to make their money.

 These complex components of a quality financial plan are what we deal with daily at Barber Financial Group.
 We develop strategies custom designed to your goals, not just financially, but in life as well.
 Understanding your taxes in retirement and how investments and income are going to be taxed is a huge concept, and we’re here to help you.
-If you would like to discuss developing a forward-looking financial plan that incorporates a tax strategy, Social Security strategy, and more – give us a call at 913-393-1000 or fill out the form below and we will be in contact with you to schedule a conversation.
+If you would like to discuss developing a forward-looking financial plan that incorporates a tax strategy, Social Security strategy, and more – give us a call at 913-393-1000 or schedule a complimentary consultation below.

 Investment advisory services offered through Barber Financial Group, Inc., an SEC Registered Investment Adviser.